klepsydra-technologies/kpsr-tutorial/tutorials/chapter3_part1.md

 <a name="generate-headers-for-message-objects"></a>
 ## Generate headers for message objects

-The kpsr-code-generation package, if installed correctly, has the `kpsr_codegen` utility to generate header files based on a YAML file describing the structure of the message.
+The `kpsr-code-generation` package, if installed correctly, has the `kpsr_codegen` utility to generate header files based on a YAML file describing the structure of the message.
 We use the BatteryState and Temperature messages used by ROS as a template to define the message.
 (Note, ROS is not necessary.
 We are only using their message types as a base to start off from.)

-Corresponding YAML files are in the `kidl` folder. `kpsr_codegen` application should take this folder as input and generate header files that we can use.
+Corresponding YAML files are in the `kidl/` folder. `kpsr_codegen` application should take this folder as input and generate header files that we can use.